DFE-Digital/apply-for-teacher-training/README.md

 When setting up a new environment, check you have followed [the instructions for doing so](/docs/new-environment.md).

+The QA database can be reset to a starting state with a useful set of dummy data by running `rake reset_qa` from a [shell on one of its container instances](docs/connecting-to-databases.md#do-you-need-access-to-the-postgres-database).

 ## Table of Contents

 - [Documentation](#documentation)